 In 1998, Ed helped found 1000 Friends of Iowa, a land-use and anti-urban sprawl group.
 He served as executive director for five years.
 In June of 2006, he ran for governor in the four-way Democratic primary, receiving 26% of the vote.
 Ed also ran for Congress in 2008, losing to incumbent Leonard Boswell in the primary.

 In 2013, Ed spear-headed the Great March for Climate Action, and in 2014, led 35 climate activists on a 3,000-mile trek from Los Angeles to Washington, DC.
 Ed was one of five marchers to walk every step of the way.
 In March of 2015, Ed walked 400 miles along the length of the proposed Bakken Oil Pipeline.
-He now continues his work to try to advocate for the farmers and landowners he met during that walk, and is vocal about the need to stop the proposed pipeline.
+He now continues his work to advocate for the farmers and landowners he met during that walk, and is vocal about the need to stop expanding fossil-fuel infrastructure.

 Ed has two adult children: Ben, who works as a Merchant Marine, and Fionna, who lives in Portland, Oregon and is active with immigrant rights’ issues.